favour-ui/SQL-Project/Online Retail Data Analysis.md

 **Customer Retention Strategy -** Develop loyalty and rewards programs for the highest revenue-generating customers, coupled with personalized offers to strengthen relationships and reduce churn.

-**Targeted Marketing Campaigns -** Focus promotional efforts on Afternoon and Evening peak hours, when customers are most active, to maximize conversion rates and revenue impact.
+**Targeted Marketing Campaigns -** Focus promotional efforts on Afternoon and Morning peak hours, when customers are most active, to maximize conversion rates and revenue impact.